 \subsubsection{Structured Pruning}

-Pruning is among the most popular of the model compression methods and has been applied to a broad range of systems.
-One common approach to pruning is \textbf{unstructured pruning}, by which we activate only some of the connections between neurons.
-However, as with most sparse models, models pruned in this way typically require special implementations and hardware support, which in turn reduces their efficiency in some applications.
-A simple but more aggressive way to do pruning is to use \textbf{structured pruning}.
-In deep learning, structured pruning is a technique that removes a group of neurons or connections together.
-For example, we can remove an entire layer of neuron from a neural network to obtain a shallower model.
-As multi-layer, multi-head neural networks, Transformers are naturally suited to structured pruning, and we can prune a Transformer network in several different ways.
-For example, we can prune some of the heads in multi-head attention \citep{voita-etal:2019analyzing,michel-etal:2019sixteen}, or some of the layers in the layer stack \citep{hou-etal:2020dynabert,kim-and-awadalla:2020fastformers}.
+Pruning is among the most popular model compression methods and has been applied to a broad range of systems.
+One common approach is \textbf{unstructured pruning}, in which we retain only a sparse subset of connections between neurons.
+However, as with most sparse models, networks pruned in this way typically require specialized implementations and hardware support, which in turn limits their efficiency gains in certain applications.
+A simpler yet more aggressive alternative is \textbf{structured pruning}.
+In deep learning, structured pruning is a technique that removes entire groups of neurons or connections simultaneously.
+For example, we can remove an entire layer of neurons from a neural network to obtain a shallower model.
+Given their multi-layer and multi-head architecture, Transformers are naturally suited to structured pruning, and we can prune a Transformer network in several different ways.
+For instance, we can prune specific heads in the multi-head attention mechanism~\citep{voita-etal:2019analyzing,michel-etal:2019sixteen}, or entire layers within the stack~\citep{hou-etal:2020dynabert,kim-and-awadalla:2020fastformers}.

-Formally, we can represent a neural network as a set of parameter groups $\{\theta_1,...,\theta_{R}\}$, each corresponding to a component or sub-model of the model.
-Our goal is to find a sub-set of $\{\theta_1,...,\theta_{R}\}$ by which we can build a model that yields good performance, while having a lower model complexity.
-However, a simple search of such a model is infeasible because there are a combinatorially large number of possible model candidates and evaluating all of these models is computationally expensive.
+Formally, we can represent a neural network as a set of parameter groups $\{\theta_1, \cdots, \theta_{R}\}$, each corresponding to a specific component or sub-module of the network.
+Our goal is to find a subset of $\{\theta_1, \cdots, \theta_{R}\}$ that allows us to build a model yielding strong performance while maintaining significantly lower computational complexity.
+However, an exhaustive search for such an optimal subset is infeasible because there is a combinatorial number of possible candidates, and evaluating all of them is computationally prohibitive.